formsbyair/Documentation/docs/_posts/2021-08-02-conditional-table-row.md

 type: platform
 ---

-We've updated our Word Document template engine to support conditional table rows using &lt;&lt;[Condition:Expression]&gt;&gt
+We've updated our Word Document template engine to support conditional table rows using &lt;&lt;[Condition:Expression]&gt;&gt;

 The Condition tag can be included in any cell but must only appear once per row.